WHMCS/developer-docs/admin-area/index.md

 * Under the Template setting, select the name of the template you created above

-* Hit Save Changes and you will immediately begin seeing your new template
+* Hit *Save Changes* and you will immediately begin seeing your new template

 # Making your template live

-To apply the change to other admin users, please navigate to Setup > Staff Management > Administrators and edit the Template setting the applicable admin users.
+To apply the change to other admin users, please navigate to *Setup > Staff Management > Administrators* and edit the Template setting for the applicable admin users.

 # Further Customisation via Hooks